ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/massive-row-count/index.md

 a subset of rows, it depends on setting the container height correctly to fit all rows such that the vertical scroll bar is able to scroll over the entire dataset.

-If the grid needs to present more rows than is possible, then the grid does this using a techniuq we call Stretching.
+If the grid needs to present more rows than is possible, then the grid does this using a technique we call Stretching.

 ## Stretching the Div